 Fancy some world class scuba diving?
 The aquatic life in the Red Sea is amazing with its untouched corals… let’s go!

-Do you know any fun or interesting facts about Sudan we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about Sudan?
+Share them in the comments below!